One More Reason Customers Don't Return To Retail Stores

 If you read this as a senior employee, now’s the time to change.
 Just because you’ve been there a while doesn’t give you a free pass.

-It sounds brutal, but you’re only good as the last sale you made.
+It sounds brutal, but you’re only as good as your last sale.
 With traffic counts down in brick-and-mortar stores, your opportunity to make sales and stand out from competitors is smaller.

 Learn something.